CyVerse-learning-materials/learning-materials-home/docs/vice/apps.md

 ### 2.1 RStudio VICE

-The apps are based on official .
+The apps are based on official Docker images from [The Rocker Project](https://www.rocker-project.org/).

 ## 3. What is Shiny?